Deploying the Sample Applications¶

 Some browsers do not allow you to create cookies for a naked hostname, such as

-For example, use the following command if you are working on a Mac/Linux environment.sudo nano /etc/hosts
+For example, use the following command if you are working on a macOS/Linux environment.sudo nano /etc/hosts -

 Open the

-) that you configured above.
-Finally restart the tomcat server.#The URL of the SAML 2.0 Assertion Consumer SAML2.AssertionConsumerURL=http://wso2is.local:8080/travelocity.com/home.jsp
+travelocity.propertiesfile found in the<TOMCAT_HOME>/webapps/travelocity.com/WEB-INF/classesdirectory and configure the following property with the hostname (wso2is.local) that you configured above.
+Finally restart the tomcat server.#The URL of the SAML 2.0 Assertion Consumer SAML2.AssertionConsumerURL=http://wso2is.local:8080/travelocity.com/home.jsp -

 Start the Tomcat server.